000ssg/test_react/README.md

 ### `npm run build`

 ## Description of app
-Application load predefined set of participants (hardcoded) and allows to view and modify it.
+On start (window open) application loads predefined set of participants (hardcoded) and allows to view and modify it.

 Click on table headers to sort.